Hantasmagoria/Hantasmagoria/README.md

 <br/>

-### 🌟 2020 Goals:
+### 🌟 2022 Goals:

 - Finish Portfolio design draft (new-final-final-finalest-final-draft-final-draft.psd)
 - Reorganize cat picture album in D drive
-- Prepare to start documenting my daughter's growth in a journal of some sort (pending some planning)
+- Consistently document my daughter's growth in a journal of some sort (pending some planning)

 <br/>